The roles of normative, raw, and time-series force plate data. Which type is most meaningful for you?

 We are in an era of data explosion.
 More information is being created now than ever before, which is both daunting and exciting.
 It is almost like a hospital’s emergency room on a Friday night, incoming situations from a variety of sources with varying levels of usefulness and actionability.
 Similar to an emergency room that triages patients, how can we better triage all of this data coming into our lives?
 How can we better understand the type of data and where it best lives in our workflow to maximize our organization’s health?

-At a high level, we see health & performance data being generically triaged into 3 buckets; normalized data, raw data, and time-series data.
+At a high level, we see health & performance data being generically triaged into 3 buckets; normalized metrics, calculated or 'raw' data, and time-series data.
 Normalized data is like your gunshot wound coming into the ER, the most easily identified and most urgently actionable.
 Normalized data often arranges the information in a distribution that allows comparison to other individuals and/or to a previous measurement more easily.
 Probably the most well-known example is a bell curve.
 Using a standardized scoring system like a T score, 50 would be the mean value for the group being compared against (middle of the bell curve).
 By normalizing data using T-Scores, organizations can compare values between individuals and across populations using a standardized scale.

 The T-Score was first popularized when measuring Bone Mineral Density (BMD) to identify the risk of osteoporosis.
 The following is an expert from an article discussing the history of the T-Score: